This article explains the Burning sensation in stomach, its causes, symptoms, risk factors, management & best homeopathic medicines for complete cure.

 This article will cover homeopathic remedies for burning sensation in the stomach, the cause of nail lichen planus, symptoms, risk factors, prevention and management, and complete treatment.

 Now the question arises why do we experience a burning sensation in the stomach and what are the causes behind it?
-Before knowing the cause let us understand what is lichen.

 The main cause of the burning sensation is indigestion after overeating.
 It can be for a lot of different reasons, but most likely from something you’ve eaten.